gitgraeme/mbox2mongoview/README.md

   - Full-viewport drag-and-drop or file picker for .mbox or .zip upload.
   - 30MB file size limit enforced on upload.
 - **Processing:**
-  - UI shows a spinner while the server parses the file.
-  - Server parses the .mbox file (directly or extracted from .zip) using `mailparser` (no abandonware dependencies).
+  - Server parses the .mbox file (directly or extracted from .zip) using `mailparser`.
   - All parsing is in-memory; no data is written to disk.
   - Emails are grouped by subject, ignoring prefixes like `Re:`, `Fw:`, `Fwd:`, and `Automatic reply:` (recursively).
-  - Special handling for meeting invites: if an email has an attachment named `invite.ics`, the subject is normalized by removing the prefix up to the first `:` and the last string within parentheses.
+  - Special handling for Google Calendar notifications: if an email has an attachment named `invite.ics`, the subject is normalized by removing the prefix up to the first `:` and the last string within parentheses.
   - JSON response includes:
     - Subject
     - Sender
     - Recipients (to, cc, bcc)
     - Body (escaped HTML, including embedded attachments)
     - All attachments (with mime-type, filename, and base64-encoded content)
-- **Processing View:** After a file is uploaded, the UI displays a loading or processing view (spinner) while the server parses the file and prepares the email data.
 - **Client UI:**
   - Left column lists all subject groups, ordered by the most recent email in each group.
   - Paperclip icon indicates threads with downloadable attachments.